stackanthony/storefront-stalker/README.md

 ## 📄 License

-This project is licensed under the `ℹ️  MIT` License.
+This project is licensed under the `MIT` License.

 ---